 Something else for vendors to consider is that over 30% of sales are falling through at the moment and it is no longer a seller’s market .
 If you get good strong buyers for your house you should get to exchange of contracts as soon as possible, no longer can you afford to ask them to wait until you find your ongoing purchase.

 It has been tough for buyers over the last few years with a dreadful lack of properties to buy, and more recently with the problem of climbing mortgage rates.
 However this Spring saw more houses becoming available and it feels as though inflation may be topping out.
 Borrowers have had a fantastic twelve years of rock bottom rates, and while it is very painful for many, the new rates will soon become the new normal.

 If there is a further dip in prices then I think the second half of 2023 could be a great time to buy.
 I believe the continuing strong demand will prevent prices from sliding too far, but in the meantime there may be some good opportunities.

+In the last 4yrs, over 70% of the properties we have bought for our clients have not been advertised on the internet.
 The benefits of instructing a buying agent based in the area you are looking who has expert knowledge, good local contacts, an excellent track record and a close relationship with all the local agents, is paying huge dividends in the current climate.
 We continue to get fantastic testimonials from our clients who have experienced the high level of professionalism and bespoke service that Stacks provides.
-Our local agents know which pubs are noisy, which roads are busy and where the flightpaths are, despite some of these not being completely apparent in the current situation.
-In 2020, local knowledge and contacts are more important than ever.
+In 2023, local knowledge and contacts are proving more important than ever.